LongSoft/UEFITool/README.md

 ## Alternatives

 Right now there are some alternatives to UEFITool that you could find useful too:
+* **[FMMT](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/Python/FMMT)** by TianoCore.
+Python-based open source toolset for modifying EDK2-based UEFI firmware images.
+Does not support any IBV customizations, but is _official_, and lives in EDK2 repository.
 * **[Fiano](https://github.com/linuxboot/fiano)** by Google and Facebook.
 Go-based cross-platform open source toolset for modifying UEFI firmware images.
 * **[PhoenixTool](https://forums.mydigitallife.net/threads/tool-to-insert-replace-slic-in-phoenix-insyde-dell-efi-bioses.13194)** by [AndyP](https://forums.mydigitallife.net/members/andyp.39295).
 Windows-only freeware GUI application written in C#.
 Used mostly for SLIC-related modifications, but it not limited to this task.
 Requires Microsoft .NET 3.5 to work properly.
 Supports unpacking firmware images from various vendor-specific formats like encrypted HP update files and Dell installers.
 * **[uefi-firmware-parser](https://github.com/theopolis/uefi-firmware-parser)** by [Teddy Reed](https://github.com/theopolis).
 Cross-platform open source console application written in Python.
 Very tinker-friendly due to use of Python.
 Can be used in scripts to automate firmware patching.